 New design?
 Check.
 Enhanced noise cancellation?
 Check.
 Stronger specs?
 Check.
 Special features?
 Check.
 Reasonably long battery life?
 Check.
 Great audio performance?
 Check.
 The Bose 700 makes the strongest argument for best noise-cancelling headphones by offering all of this and so much more.
 Granted, noise cancellation is where these wireless headphones really stand out.
 With 10 adjustable levels, these are, by far, the most powerful ANC headphones that Bose has made to date.

 The technology not only works when you're listening to music or podcasts; the eight integrated mics ensure that the sound quality when you're making and receiving calls is just as good as when you're using only your smartphone.
 Bose also added easy-to-use touch controls and a slick companion app to set your default digital assistant (e.g. Alexa, Google Assistant, Siri) and cycle through ANC levels.
+While battery life is standard at 20 hours, this is shorter than what most competitive models offer, though you can pick up the 700 charging case for $80 to gain an extra 40 hours and store the cans safely.

 See our full Bose 700 review.